HenryLandis/project/README.md

 - ``seaborn``
 - ``libpysal``

-If you would like to contribut to the development of ``sproc``, use the following commands to clone this repository to your local machine:
+If you would like to contribute to the development of ``sproc``, use the following commands to clone this repository to your local machine:

 ```
 git clone https://github.com/HenryLandis/sproc.git